bgamari/ghc-wiki-import/new-ghci-debugger.md

 - Fix the slow search of the ticktree for larger modules, perhaps by keeping the ticktree in the module info, rather than re-generating it each time.

-- use a primop for inspecting the STACK\_AP, rather than a foreign C call
+- Use a primop for inspecting the STACK\_AP, rather than a foreign C call

 ### Done